Egypt Tours FAQ & Essential Things you Should Know Before Traveling to Egypt!

 – If the traveler has a residence permit to live in another country, they can apply for a visa from the Egyptian embassy or consulate in that country or buy a visa upon arrival in the Cairo, Hurghada, or Luxor Airports.
 If they do not hold a residency permit, they must obtain their visa from the Egyptian embassy/consulate in the country that issued their passport.

 – Can I combine my visit to Egypt with another country?

-– Tourists visiting Egypt sometimes visit other countries in the Middle East or North Africa in the same trip.
-Look at Egypt Tours offers tourism services in Jordan, Emirates and More, which you can research on our website.
+– Tourists visiting Egypt sometimes visit other countries in the Middle East or North Africa on the same trip.
+Look at Egypt Tours offers tourism services in Jordan, Emirates, and More, which you can research on our website.

 – Is it a common practice to give tips in Egypt?

 Due to the low salaries of many professionals in Egypt, many people depend on tips, or Baksheesh as it is called in Egypt, as a major part of their income.
 Therefore, tipping is considered customary in Egypt.

 – The amount depends on the situation.
 In a restaurant, it is good to give between 5 and 10% tip directly to the waiter even when there is service added to the bill.
 The service tax does not go to the waiter.
 For a small favor, like carrying luggage or parking a car, a few Egyptian pounds would be appropriate.
 Not more than five.
 Often in Egypt you will find someone tending to the bathroom to keep it clean.
 Giving them one Egyptian pound is an appropriate amount.

 – Tipping your tour guide and your driver is completely optional but should be considered if you’re provided with great service.
 If you decide to tip feel free to give what you think your experience was worth for driver for example if you are 2 people for a full-day in Cairo or Abu Simbel or long drive day he will expect like 20 USD for guide will be a little more, and this all as act of gratitude’s and no obligation.